biocore/qiime/doc/install/virtual_box.rst

 QIIME VB and CloVR
 ==================

 As of the QIIME 1.2.0 release, the QIIME VB and EC2 images are built using `CloVR`_.

-SAM, ADD TEXT HERE!
+CloVR provides a platform for building portable virtual machines.
+The platform automates builds in formats compatible with VirtualBox, VMware, and Clouds, including Amazon EC2.
+The `CloVR developer <http://clovr.org/developers>`_ pages have more information on the platform and build process.

 Limitations of the QIIME Virtual Box
 ====================================